Battle of the Bridges: Engagement

 The Kuwait 35th Armored Brigade of the Kuwaiti Army had been put on alert at 22:00 on 1 August.
 It took about eight hours to equip with ammunition and supplies; however, given the limited time and lack of preparedness, the brigade had to deploy before fully supplied and with less than half of its artillery prepared.
 Colonel Salem departed with the antitank company at 04:30, with the rest of units leaving by 06:00.
 The camp was 25 km west of Al Jahra, so they moved east and deployed to the west of the interchange between the Highway 70 and Sixth Ring Road.

 The "Hammurabi" Mechanised Division of the Iraqi Republican Guard had by this time reached Al Jahra.
 Approaching from the north, its 17th Brigade moved around the west of Al Jahra, making use of the six-lane Sixth Ring Road.
 They were apparently not expecting opposition as they were deployed in road column and were neither reconnoitering nor securing their flanks.
-This careless behaviour and a consistent failure to use communications were to be a defining feature of Iraqi units in the battle.
+Kuwait sources claim this careless behaviour and a consistent failure to use communications were to be a defining feature of Iraqi units in the battle.
+Iraqi documents mention no major delay as less than two hours later the commander of the 17th Brigade, Brigadier General Hamdani, saw three green flares indicating a successful and bloodless mission.
+While most Kuwaiti forces either surrendered or fired sporadically then withdrew, Iraqis continued at full speed toward their objective.